lexnederbragt/INF-BIOx121_fall2014_de_novo_assembly/practicals/01_Assembly_using_velvet.md

 * How many bases are in gaps?
 * What did velvet estimate for the insert length of the paired-end reads, and for the standard deviation?
 Use the last mention of this in the velvet output.
 * And for the mate-pair library?

+**TIP**
+Some mate pair libraries have a significant amount of paired end reads present as a by-effect of the library preparation.
+This may generate misassemblies.
+If this is the case for your data, add the `-shortMatePaired2 yes` to let Velvet know it.

 Make a copy of the contigs file and call it `velvet_pe+mp.fa`